Kushabhau Thakre: Initial politics (1970–1979)

 In 1974 he was made All India Secretary (Organisation).
 During the 1975–1977 Emergency, he was jailed for 19 months alongside other opposition political leaders.
 He was elected to Lok Sabha in 1979 in a by-election from Khandwa, Madhya Pradesh.
 He lost General Election from Khandwa in 1980.
 But he mostly stayed away from electoral politics.

 Established politician (1980–2000)

 When the Bharatiya Janata Party was formed in 1980, he was appointed a Secretary and in charge of Gujarat, Odisha and Madhya Pradesh.
 He remained on this post until 1984.
 Throughout the years, he held offices as a national General Secretary, Vice-President or "in-charge" of a particular state.

 Party president

 On 14 April 1998 Thakre was elected as president of the Bharatiya Janata Party.
-In August 2000, he stepped down from this post.
+In August 2000, he stepped down from this post.In his presidency during 1999 General Election of India for Parliament (Loksabha) Bhartiya Janta Party (BJP) became Single Largest Party and Atal Bihari Vajpayee became Prime Minister with the Support of other political parties called NDA.

-Vision

-A true visionary and an efficient team builder Thakre has major contribution in building the organisation in Chhattisgarh.